 Five days after this procedure a fibronectin matrix is laid down and along it collagen will be deposited.
 Tissue remodeling continues for months after the injury and is primarily done by the fibroblast.
 Collagen type III is gradually replaced by collagen type I.

 The procedure restores skin tightness in the early stages of facial aging.
-The neck, chest and hands can be successfully treated and any other body part like abdomen, thighs or buttocks.
+The neck, chest, and hands can be successfully treated as any other body part like the abdomen, thighs, or buttocks.